barryclark/jekyll-now/about.md

 ### Research overview

-- Environmental factors that can shape life history traits and nestling care parental behaviours. -Feather coloration and their relation with individual phisiologycal status and trigger hormones on native bird species.
+- Environmental factors that can shape life history traits and nestling care parental behaviours.
+- Feather coloration and their relation with individual phisiologycal status and trigger hormones on native bird species.
 - Endocrine and inmunological effects of the consumption of fruits offered by native and exotics plants.
 - Woody invasive plants as promoters or disruptors of the seed dispersal service provided by native frugivore birds.
 - Impacts of the habitat fragmentation, disturbance and loss over birds in the population and community levels.